Google Pay™

 - All merchants must login to Google Pay™ Business Console and accept Google Pay™ APIs Acceptable Use Policy and agree to the terms defined in the Google Pay™ API Terms of Service.

-For testing Google Pay™ in the sandbox environment, follow the instructions here: Google Pay™ for Web - Test card suite.
+For testing Google Pay™ in the sandbox environment, follow the instructions above.